SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/limits.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: reference
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 709b075e-9584-484b-bcaa-e781c26497b4
-description: "Learn about supported limits for public folders in Exchange 2016."
+description: "Summary: Learn about supported limits for public folders in Exchange 2016."
 ---

 # Limits for public folders

-Learn about supported limits for public folders in Exchange 2016.
+ **Summary**: Learn about supported limits for public folders in Exchange 2016.

 In Exchange 2016, public folders are based on a mailbox architecture that allows public folders to benefit from things such as the resiliency of a Database Availability Group (DAG) and other mailbox enhancements.
 However, there are limits and performance considerations that should be taken into account.